-- To prepare the holly hock leaves, soak them in fermented brine or a mix of salt water seasoned with a splash of vinegar and allow to rest overnight to wilt.
-You can also blanch them but they will be milder tasting.
+- To prepare the holly hock leaves, soak them water seasoned with a splash of vinegar and salt to taste until they wilt.
 Soaking in brine helps mimic the tart flavor of preserved grape leaves.
 The leaves can also be pickled weeks in advance by immersing them in cold pickle liquid and holding in the fridge.

 - Wash and rinse the hollyhock leaves, then pat dry.